 I’m not an expert in SEO but to give you a really basic understand; SEO includes things such as:

-• Keyword research into webpage titles
+• Keyword research into webpage titles and article content.

 • Names of any photos uploaded (Instead of ‘IMG_1234’ you name the photo relevant to your post ‘How_to_start_a_blog’.